MiffedLyric559/gta5-extended-video-export-Community-Edition/README.md

 Installing **EVER** is just as easy as before:

+**Required:** You need to have Voukoder installed in order for the plugin to work, you can grab the installation file from: [here](https://web.archive.org/web/20241216004346/https://github.com/Vouk/voukoder/releases/tag/13.4.1).

 #### For GTA V:

 1. Download the latest release from the [releases page](https://github.com/MiffedLyric559/gta5-extended-video-export-Community-Edition/releases)